BIO-RSG/PhytoFit/troubleshooting_and_help.md

 | eventReactive | events specified in first argument | returns a value in the reactive or render object where it's called, changing it |

 `reactiveValues()`:
-"input" is a list of reactive values, but creating another reactiveValues list (the "state" list in this app) gives you more control over what user input will trigger which functions, and whether or not the values in stats/plots/etc use the current user (widget) input.
+"input" is a list of reactive values, but creating another reactiveValues list (the "state" list in PhytoFit) gives you more control over what user input will trigger which functions, and whether or not the values in stats/plots/etc use the current user (widget) input.
 EXAMPLE specific to PhytoFit: